Jsf0000/charms/README.md

 # charms

-With these commands you can install mysql-server using a charm
+With these commands you can install hello package using a charm

 first

-/charms/builds$ juju deploy ./mysql-example
+/charms/builds$ juju deploy ./jason-example

 Second check the deploy with Juju